- Schools are closed Monday May 2 in observance of Eid al-Fitr.

 What You Can Do at Home

-You can provide wooden boxes and boards for playhouses or an obstacle course; gardening tools to dig, plant, and cultivate a little garden; a big paintbrush and a pail of water to “paint” walls or fences; large balls to kick or throw; or old blankets or sheets to make a tent.
-You can take a walk around the block with your child and talk about all the different colors of cars that pass by.
-Your child will take great pleasure in collecting rocks, finding buys, watching birds and airplanes in the sky, or pretending to go camping.
+You can take a walk around the block with your child; talk about all the different colors of cars that pass by.
+Your child will take great pleasure in collecting rocks, finding bugs, watching birds and airplanes in the sky, or pretending to go camping.